This smart sleeper prods your kid while they snooze

 Yet every year at CES, new gadgets come out to monitor children and reassure parents.
 The CloudTot is one of those devices, but it also includes some features that just make parenting an infant easier.
-And for $250, the co-sleeper isn't as steep as many non-connected competitors on the market.
+And for $250 (converts to AU$340, £200), the co-sleeper isn't as steep as many non-connected competitors on the market.

 The device also includes a pad that detects moisture, so if the child wets the bed, you'll get an alert on the app.
 The materials are easily disentangled from the electronics, so you can put them all through the washer.